mitchelllisle/leonard/README.md

 ```

 # What is Martha?
-Martha can be seen as a 'Quality of Life' python package that aims to assit in both an exploratory data analysis context as well as a productionised python project.
+Martha is a python package that aims to assit in both an exploratory data analysis context as well as a productionised python project.
 There are a few main areas that Martha aims to assist with:

 ## Summaries
 Often times I find myself needing to get some information about a dataset before diving into an analysis.
 Although there are some great existing tools within Pandas and other packages, I couldn't find something that quite tells me all the information I needed.
-Summaries are meant to bridge this gap.
+Summaries are meant to help bridge this gap.

 The functions found in summaries are: